CsnowyLstar/HoGRC/README.md

 This respository provides HoGRC methods implemented in PyTorch.
 And the experimental data can be generated through code.

 ## Environment
-To run this code, you will need the following specific software versions:
+To execute the code successfully, ensure the following packages with the specified versions are installed in your environment:
 - Python 3.9.7
 - joblib 1.3.2
 - matplotlib 3.8.2